England. Change location

 You’ll learn both theory and practical elements of network addressing and management, router configuration, switch management and securing a local area network.

-In addition, this module will prepare you for the industry-standard CCNA examination.
+In addition, this module, when taken with Cisco networking (CCNA) part 2 (TM357), will prepare you for the industry-standard CCNA examination.

 You must make your own arrangements to sit the CCNA.